savat010/Python_Image_Classification/README.md

 # Python_Image_Classification

-This notebook was created for [this](https://www.kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition/overview) expired Kaggle competition which aimed to classify cat and dog images.
+This notebook was created using data from [this](https://www.kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition/overview) expired Kaggle competition which aimed to classify cat and dog images.

 In order to classify the images, I built two different models.